toiq/obsidian-sidebar-expand-on-hover/README.md

 ### TODO:

 - [x] Basic Functionality
-- [ ] Transition animation
+- [x] Transition animation
-- [ ] Option to enable/disable sidebar animation
+- [x] Option to enable/disable sidebar animation
+- [x] Option to set width of sidebars

 ### How to Install (Manual):